ionic-team/stencil/readme.md

 ## Why "Stencil?"

-A Stencil is a tool for drawing perfect shapes easily.
-We want Stencil to be something you don't see in the finished product; Stencil creates plain Web Components.
+A Stencil is a tool artists use for drawing perfect shapes easily.
+We want Stencil to be a similar tool for web developers: a tool not seen in the finished product.

 Stencil is a tool developers use to create Web Components with some powerful features baked in, but it gets out of the way at runtime.